JustinAzoff/ipblocker/docs/setup.rst

     ipblocker$ . ipblocker_env/bin/activate
     (ipblocker_env)ipblocker$ easy_install -f http://www.albany.edu/~ja6447/ipblocker/ ipblocker snort pynfdump

-Setup cisco library
+Setup Router Access
 -------------------
-To use the cisco library you'll need to create a ~/.cisco/credentials file.
+To access the router using the cisco library you'll need to create a ~/.cisco/credentials file.
 This file should contain three tab delimited columns consisting of the router username, the password, and the enable password.
 If any of these values are not needed they should be set to 'None'

 .. code-block:: bash